 The importance of stakeholders is further highlighted near the end of your training by organizing and hosting a stakeholder meeting.
 You will invite and set-up an exciting and informative event for your stakeholders.
 An impression of the stakeholder meeting held by the fall cohort of 2020 can be found here.
 This stakeholder meeting will also be the moment you will become an official Fellow, by being pinned with the official UIF pin.

 After the pinning ceremony at the stakeholder meeting, you are an official Fellow, congrats!
 You will integrate with the other Twente Fellows and work together on your and their projects.
-Weekly general meetings are on the agenda, where new ideas will be brought forward after updating the group on your progress.
+Weekly general meetings are on the agenda, where new ideas will be brought forward after updating the group on your project's progress.
+When Fellows have new ideas, they make a project out of it.
 Every once in a while, a bonding activity is organized to create a better bond between all of us.